jharwell/sierra/docs/src/tutorials/project/cmdline.rst

 Extending the SIERRA Cmdline
 ============================

+This tutorial covers how to extend the SIERRA cmdline for

+- A new :term:`Project`

+- A new :term:`Platform`

+The requirements for each are largely the same, with following differences:

-At a minimum, all :term:`Projects<Project>` must define the ``--scenario`` and ``--controller`` cmdline arguments to interact with the SIERRA core; other cmdline arguments can be added in the same manner.
-For example, you might want to control aspects of experiment generation outside of those controlled by ``--scenario``, but only some of the time.
-To add additional cmdline options to the SIERRA, follow the steps below.
+- All :term:`Projects<Project>`  must define the ``--scenario`` and ``--controller`` cmdline arguments to interact with the SIERRA core.

+- The  ``Cmdline.validate()`` is only for project-based cmdlines, because of how SIERRA sets up the cmdline plugin; it will never be called for platform-based cmdlines if defined.
+This is generally not an issue because each project is associated with exactly one platform, and so can do any checks needed for the platform there.
+If you need/want to validate arguments from platforms, you can do that via ``cmdline_postparse_configure()`` -- see :ref:`tutorials/plugin/platform` for details.

+- All :term:`Platforms<Platform>` must define ``--exp-setup`` and insert it into and the ``cmdopts`` dict via the the ``cmdopts_update()`` function.

+With that out of the way, the steps to extend the SIERRA cmdline are as follows:

 #.
-Create ``cmdline.py`` in your :term:`Project` directory.
+Create ``cmdline.py`` in your project/platform plugin directory.

 #.
 Create a ``Cmdline`` class which inherits from the SIERRA cmdline as
    follows: